We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 People have used natural treatments for thousands of years to promote beautiful, healthy skin.
-One of the treatments that’s increasing in popularity is cannabidiol (CBD), a compound you can find in the marijuana plant, Cannabis sativa.
+One option that’s increasing in popularity is cannabidiol (CBD), a compound derived from the cannabis plant.

 Products containing CBD are everywhere — from topical pain relievers to skin softeners and potential acne remedies.

 Acne is a condition that occurs when excess oil, dirt, and dead skin cells clog pores.
-The bacteria p.
-Acnes can build up in the pores, causing angry, red blemishes.
+The bacteria Propionibacterium acnes can build up in the pores, causing angry, red blemishes.

 With this in mind, acne treatment involves keeping the skin clean, free from acne-causing bacteria, and cutting back on excess oil that can clog the skin.